-In August 2022, the Company entered into a sales agreement with Cowen and Company, LLC (Cowen), acting as sales agent, pursuant to which it may offer and sell through Cowen up to \$150.0 million in shares of the Company's common stock from time to time in a series of one or more at the market equity offerings (collectively, the ATM facility).
-As of June 30, 2023, the Company sold an aggregate of 4.7 million shares of the Company's common stock, resulting in gross proceeds of \$29.5 million under the ATM facility.
-After deducting commissions and expenses, the Company raised \$27.6 million in net proceeds under the ATM facility as of June 30, 2023.
+In August 2022, the Company entered into a sales agreement with Cowen and Company, LLC (Cowen), acting as sales agent, pursuant to which it may offer and sell through Cowen shares of the Company's common stock having an aggregate offering price of up to \$150.0 million from time to time in a series of one or more at the market equity offerings.

 The Company has incurred operating losses each year since inception and expects such losses to continue for the foreseeable future.
-As of June 30, 2023, the Company had cash, cash equivalents, and marketable securities of \$325.9 million, and an accumulated deficit of \$1.3 billion, which includes cumulative non-cash charges related to the revaluation of the success payment liabilities and contingent consideration of \$34.0 million and \$110.5 million, respectively.
+As of March 31, 2023, the Company had cash, cash equivalents, and marketable securities of \$355.1 million, and an accumulated deficit of \$1.1 billion, which includes cumulative non-cash charges related to the revaluation of the success payment liabilities and contingent consideration of \$13.2 million and \$104.6 million, respectively.